best in class

 Best pedestal

-Pedestal fans like this one may not circulate quite as much air compared to larger-faced tower fans, but Brown says they might be the better choice for someone focused solely on cooling their upper body as quickly and cheaply as possible.
+Pedestal fans like this one may not circulate quite as much air as larger-faced tower fans, but Brown says they might be the better choice for someone focused solely on cooling their upper body as quickly and cheaply as possible.
 McCoy’s favorite is this one from Utilitech.
-Even though it falls on the relatively affordable side of things, it has a timer, three fan speeds, and both an oscillation setting and tilt mechanism to ensure the air is hitting you at the perfect angle.
+Even though it falls on the relatively affordable side of things, it has a timer that can keep the fan running for up to seven and a half hours, three fan speeds, and both an oscillation setting and tilt mechanism to ensure the air is hitting you at the perfect angle.

 McDonnell’s top choice for a floor fan is this one from Vornado.
 “It’s strong, quiet, and produces great air quality,” he says, praising its oscillation, four speed settings, and a timer that can be set at intervals from three to 12 hours.
 What sets it apart from the Lasko above, however, is that all of those settings — including turning the fan off and on — can be controlled through an Alexa device.
 Together, these features are probably why, McDonnell says, he’s had only one unit come back in the ten years he’s been in business.